Toplines and Key Facts:

 When an outage begins (if you have running water), take a few extra precautions in case it ends up affecting your city’s local water facilities.
 Fill up your bathtub(s) and any available large containers.
 You might even want to invest in a small kiddie pool if you have room and don’t already have access to one.
 You could lay inside the small plastic container with a beverage of your choice and pretend to be Sen. Ted Cruz on a beach in Cancún, abandoning all worries like he abandoned Texans and his job.

 2. Cover your windows to keep your home cool and insulated.
 A large amount of heat enters our homes through our windows.
-With Texas summers often reaching above 100 degrees on our hottest days, you’ll want to do everything you can to keep as much of it out of your house.
+With temperatures above 100 degrees this summer, you’ll want to do everything you can to keep as much of it out of your house.
 As soon as the power goes out, make sure to shut your windows if they are open, close your blinds and curtains.

 Look around to see if there’s anything you can place in between your windows and blinds to further insulate them.
 Large, cut-up pieces of cardboard could do the trick or aluminum foil (similar to the metallic windshield sun visors we put in our cars to keep the heat out).
 If only there was a metallic shield that could keep the Texas GOP out of our uteruses.